 1981 – 1994

-After renaming the specialized channel, the Manhattan Design studio worked on its identity.
+After renaming the specialized channel, the Manhattan Design Studio worked on its identity.
 In particular, Patty Rogoff (her representative) drew the monumental “M,” which everyone now knows, and Frank Olinsky (the designer of the same agency) drew the abbreviation “TV.”
 The process was led by Fred Seibert, who oversaw the rebranding of several channels.
 The background letter was in the shape of a cube and was three-dimensional, even though it consisted of only one outline.
-The inscription superimposed on it was executed in a thin “trembling” line.
+The superimposed inscription was executed in a thin “trembling” line.
 At the bottom was the black phrase “Music Television.”
 In style, it was strict and was considered decoding of the upper designation.

 1994 – 2010